Central Forest

 Visitor Facilities And Travel

-The reserve is located approximately 100 kilometers northwest of Tver city, accessed via the town of Nelidovo.
-A biological station at the reserve headquarters provides research facilities and a small museum.
+The reserve is located in Andreapolsky and Nelidovsky Districts of Tver Oblast, accessed via the town of Nelidovo approximately 100 kilometres northwest of Tver city.
+[1] A biological station at the reserve headquarters provides research facilities and a small museum.
 Ecological trails operate with advance registration from the administration.
 The relatively small reserve size makes day visits feasible.
 Basic accommodation is available at the biological station and in nearby villages.
 The best visiting period is May through October, though winter visits on skis offer unique perspectives on the snow-covered forests.

 Conservation And Sustainability